telerik/winforms-docs/gridview/columns/converting-data-types.md

 ````

 {{endregion}}

 __Applying System.ComponentModel.TypeConverterAttribute to the incompatible property of the business object used as a data source__

 The second way to add type converters is to use the TypeConverterAttribute, which allows you to specify the TypeConverter for any property in your business object.
 When you set it as a data source for RadGridView, you create GridViewCheckBoxColumn instead of GridViewTextBoxColumn.  .
-This approach is handy when you are creating your own business objects with TypeConverter attribute applied.#_[C#] Custom class with TypeConverter attribute_
+This approach is handy when you are creating your own business objects with TypeConverter attribute applied.

+#### Custom class with TypeConverter attribute

 {{source=..\SamplesCS\GridView\Columns\ConvertingDataTypes.cs region=classProduct}}
 {{source=..\SamplesVB\GridView\Columns\ConvertingDataTypes.vb region=classProduct}}